benmountjoy111/dashdaystracee/README.md

 ## Kubernetes quickstart guide

 1.)
-Have a running K3d cluster with DUBBD (Defense Unicorns BigBang Distro) 0.17.0+ and Metallb deployed
+Have a running kubernetes cluster with DUBBD (Defense Unicorns BigBang Distro) 0.17.0+

 2.)
 Add the following kyverno exceptions (required for Tracee ro run):